mikebg95/subscription-tracker/subscription-tracker-architecture/README.md

 Once the browser UI loads, you can toggle between three conceptual layers:

-1. **System Context** — High-level overview showing how the user interacts with the Subscription Tracker system.
+1. **System Context** — High-level overview showing how the user interacts with the Recipe Book system.
 2. **Container View** — Zoomed-in look at the Frontend (Angular), Backend API (Spring Boot), and Database (PostgreSQL).
 3. **Component View** — Deep-dive into the Backend API's internal structure (Controllers, Services, DAOs).